iterative/mlem.ai/content/docs/use-cases/dvc.md

 $ git checkout 1-dvc-mlem-init
 ```

-Next let's create an isolated virtual environment to cleanly install all the
+Next let's create a Python virtual environment to cleanly install all the
 requirements (including MLEM) there.

 This will also install DVC with `pip`.
 Learn about other ways to install DVC